 - Both sleek and organic design that emphasizes function

 12. French Country

 Inspired by the French countryside such as Provence, the French Country style uses rural elements similar to the farmhouse style to create effortless, vintage beauty.
-These homes have steeply pitched hipped roofs, asymmetrical structures, and round arches for doors and windows.
+These homes have steeply pitched hipped roofs, asymmetry, and round arches above doors and windows.

 - Intentionally distressed or weathered features